The most common way you will open chart windows is from either a trade list or scan output list.

 3.Clicking beyond the range of bars (e.g. in the Y axis legend) or pressing ESC removes the cursor

 5.Scroll Left/Right by doing any of the following:

 •roll the mouse wheel (with or without shift)

 •drag the Scrollbar thumb

 6.Zoom in/out by doing any of the following:

 •enter a visible bar count in the options dialog

-•hold down ctrl and turn the mouse wheel
+•hold down Ctrl and roll the mouse wheel

 •press the + or – keys

 •grab and drag either end of the scrollbar thumb